Limulo/website-restyle2016/_posts/2017-10-19-animators-sine-ramp.md

 And here we are again to see [another]({{ site.baseurl }}{% post_url 2017-09-18-animators-ar-asr %}) example of procedurally generated animation.

-This time I would like to create an animator which would use a `sin` function to do the job.
+This time we would like to create an animator which would use a `sin` function to do the job.

 Below is the final result: you can interact with it by dragging the mouse from left to right in order to change the oscillation frequency from 1.0 to 4.0 cycles per second.

 <iframe src="https://www.openprocessing.org/sketch/462860/embed/" width="100%" height="400"></iframe>

-Here's the _animator_ code:
+Here's the _animator_ code (as usual we are usign [Processing](https://processing.org/) here as the base of the prototyping):

 ```
 class Animator_Sine